Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Lessons Learned

 1. Don’t shard too early.
-We could have sharded at 300K users.
-But we didn’t need to.
-Vertical scaling + replicas + indexes got us to 4M users before sharding was necessary.
+Sharding could begin at 300K users, but it isn’t needed that early.
+Vertical scaling + replicas + indexes carry the system to 4M users before sharding becomes necessary.

 2. Measure before fixing.
 Every change was driven by metrics.
 CPU high?
 Add replicas.
 Writes slow?
 Add indexes.
 Costs high?
 Offload cold data.

 3. Application-level fixes are cheaper than infrastructure.
-Connection pooling cost $0 and bought us 6 months.
-Read-after-write consistency cost 2 days of dev time and fixed stale reads.
-Sharding cost 4 weeks of dev time and $3,000/month more infrastructure.
+Connection pooling costs $0 and buys ~6 months.
+Read-after-write consistency costs ~2 days of dev time and fixes stale reads.
+Sharding costs ~4 weeks of dev time and ~$3,000/month more infrastructure.

 4. Indexes matter more than hardware.
-That 7,700x speedup from one index saved us from sharding for another 6 months.
+That 7,700x speedup from one index can delay the need for sharding by months.

 5. Know your bottleneck.
 CPU?
 Add replicas.
 I/O?
 Bigger disks.
 Connections?
 Add pooling.
 Writes?
 Shard.
 Don’t guess.
 Profile.